akka/akka/akka-docs/rst/scala/persistence.rst

 Message deletion
 ----------------

-A processor can delete messages by calling the ``delete`` method with a ``Persistent`` message object or a sequence number as argument.
-An optional ``physical`` parameter specifies whether the message shall be physically deleted from the journal or only marked as deleted.
+A processor can delete a single message by calling the ``deleteMessage`` method with the sequence number of that message as argument.
+An optional ``permanent`` parameter specifies whether the message shall be permanently deleted from the journal or only marked as deleted.
 In both cases, the message won't be replayed.
 Later extensions to Akka persistence will allow to replay messages that have been marked as deleted which can be useful for debugging purposes, for example.
+To delete all messages (journaled by a single processor) up to a specified sequence number, processors can call the ``deleteMessages`` method.

 Identifiers
 -----------